2022 Miami Grand Prix

 The 2022 Miami Grand Prix (officially known as the Formula 1 Crypto.com Miami Grand Prix 2022) was a Formula One motor race that was held on May 8, 2022, at the Miami International Autodrome in Miami Gardens, Florida.
 It was the first edition of the Miami Grand Prix and the fifth round of the 2022 Formula One World Championship.

 The race was won by Max Verstappen, ahead of championship leader and pole-sitter Charles Leclerc in second and his teammate Carlos Sainz Jr. in third.
 Verstappen also set the fastest lap.
+The result brought Verstappen closer to Leclerc in the fight for the World Drivers' Championship, trailing the latter by just 19 points after five Grand Prix weekends.
+In the Constructors' Championship, Red Bull narrowed the gap to Ferrari to just six points, while Mercedes remained in third with 95 points, 62 behind Ferrari.

 Background

 Championship standings before the race

 Charles Leclerc was the Drivers' Championship leader after the fourth round, the Emilia Romagna Grand Prix, with 86 points, 27 ahead of Max Verstappen in second, with Sergio Pérez in third, five points behind Verstappen.
 In the Constructors' Championship, Ferrari led Red Bull Racing by 11 points and Mercedes by 47.

 Entrants

 The drivers and teams were the same as the season entry list with no additional stand-in drivers for the race.